 As in the Australian community, we here at Cercol have developed an understanding and passion for the conservation of the special places in our community.

-As builders in our community for more than forty years, we have been given the opportunity to be involved in the conservation and restoration of some of Canberra’s and of course Australia’s most significant and iconic buildings such as The Australian War Memorial, Old Parliament House, Parliament House, the Sydney Building and Kingston Fitters Workshop.
+As long term builders in our community, we have been given the opportunity to be involved in the conservation and restoration of some of Canberra’s and of course Australia’s most significant and iconic buildings such as The Australian War Memorial, Old Parliament House, Parliament House, the Sydney Building, and Kingston Fitters Workshop.